HigherLevelDev/hldk/README.md

 <p></p>
 Then go to settings (top right) --> Api Keys  --> Create Key
 <p></p>
-Then create a .env file under the server folder and add your key with something like:
+Then create a .env file in the root of this repo and add your key with something like:

-    echo "ANTHROPIC_API_KEY=<your-anthropic-api-key>" > ./server/.env
+    echo "ANTHROPIC_API_KEY=<your-anthropic-api-key>" > .env

 #### A note about Anthropic credits and paying for Claude